sunbird-specs/QuML/v1/questionSet.md

 - A question set in nonlinear mode removes this restriction - the student is free to navigate to any question in the question set at any time.

 #### Time limits
-This configuration is used by QML players to impose time limits (both minimum and maximum) for attempting a question set.
-The limits can be specified for the complete set or for one question in the set.
+The time limits (if any) for a question set can be defined as **timeLimits** data.
+Both minimum and maximum time constraints can be provided for the complete set and/or for one question as well.
+This configuration is used by QuML players to impose time limits (both minimum and maximum) for attempting a question set.

 Time Limits: